internet-of-shit/makeshift-node-iot-backend/README.md

-# Makeshift node Iot Backend
+# Makeshift Node Iot Backend

 This nodejs express app provides a simple yet powerful way to create a Iot Input&Output backend in minutes.